Voice Type

 Bass

-Bass voice range (E2–E4) indicated on piano keyboard in green with dot marking middle C (C4)
+Bass voice range (E2–E4) indicated on piano keyboard in green with dot marking middle C (C4).

-Bass range: The bass is the lowest singing voice.
+Bass range: The bass is the lowest male voice.
 The bass voice has the lowest tessitura of all the voices.
 The typical bass range lies between E2 (the second E below middle C) to E4 (the E above middle C).
-In the lower and upper extremes of the bass voice, some basses can sing from C2 (two octaves below middle C) to G4 (the G above middle C).[5]
+In the lower and upper extremes of the bass voice, some basses can sing from C2 (two octaves below middle C) to G4 (the G above middle C).[3]

 Bass subtypes: Basses are often divided into different subcategories based on range, vocal color or timbre, the weight of the voice, and dexterity of the voice.
 Basses are often broken down into six subcategories: basso profondo, basso buffo, bel canto bass, basso cantante, dramatic bass, and bass-baritone.[3]